mvolkmann/MyUnixEnv/notes/VueNotes.md

 For example, `<input v-bind:checked="isChecked">` or `<input :checked="isChecked">`.

-This is also useful for passing a literal number as a prop with a type of `Number`.
+This is also useful for passing a literal boolean or number value as a prop with a type of `Boolean` or `Number`.
+For example, `size="true"` passes a string, but `:size="true"` passes a boolean.
-For example, `size="12"` passes a string, but `:size="12"` passes a number.
+Similarly, `size="12"` passes a string, but `:size="12"` passes a number.
+This approach can also be used to pass a literal array or object.

 There are several attributes that commonly bind a value.